uktrade/mobius3/README.md

 ## Under the hood and limitations

+### Uploads to S3

+Uploads to S3 are initiated when a file is closed.

+### Downloads from S3

+A simple polling mechanism is used to check for changes in S3: hence for large number of files/objects mobius3 may not be performant.
+If a file has been updated or deleted by a local process, until 120 seconds after the completion of its upload to S3, it will not be updated by a poll to S3.
+This is a best-effort attempt to mitigate the possibility of older versions overwriting newer due to the eventual consistency model of S3.

+### Concurrency: Renaming files and folders

 Renaming files or folders map to no atomic operation in S3, and there is no explicit conflict resolution, so conflicts are resolved by S3 itself: the last write wins.
 This means that with concurrent modifications or deletions to the same file(s) or folder(s) by different clients, _data can be lost_ and the directory layout may get corrupted.

-A simple polling mechanism is used to check for changes in S3: hence for large number of files/objects mobius3 may not be performant.

-However, there is an exception to the above behaviour: if a file has been updated or deleted by a local process, until 120 seconds after the completion of its upload to S3, it will not be updated by a poll to S3.
-This is a best-effort attempt to mitigate the possibility of older versions overwriting newer due to the eventual consistency model of S3.

-Uploads to S3 are initiated when a file is closed.

-Some of the above behaviours may change in future versions.

 ### Concurrency: responding to concurrent file modifications